superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/Triggering.md

 ### Explicit Triggers in SwiftUI

-If you're using SwiftUI and need completion handlers for a trigger, you need to use an explicit trigger by attaching the view modifier `.triggerPaywall(forEvent:withParams:shouldPresent:presentationStyleOverride:onPresent:onDismiss:onFail:)` to a view.
+If you're using SwiftUI and need completion handlers for a trigger, you need to use an explicit trigger by attaching the view modifier `.triggerPaywall(forEvent:withParams:shouldPresent:presentationStyleOverride:onPresent:onDismiss:onSkip:)` to a view.

 The example below triggers a paywall when the user toggles the `showPaywall` variable by tapping on the **Trigger Paywall** button.
 The paywall will only show if the trigger for the `campaign_trigger` event is active in the [Superwall Dashboard](https://superwall.com/dashboard) and the user doesn't have an active subscription: